ThomasMariaFrey/Comparative-Analysis-of-SUMO-and-MATSim-in-a-Case-Study/README.md

 CaDyTS contains scripts that are used to create the input data for the CADYTS extension of MATSIM.
 MATSim contains the input data relevant for the creation of the scenario for the city of Mannheim.
 Results contains the scripts that are used to extract output data.
+Please make sure to note the comments in the scripts explaining the way they work.

 ## Structure
 1. [CEMDAP](#1-cemdap)